a20351766/udo.1.4.0/docs/source/developapps/developing_applications.rst

    designelements

-This topic covers how to develop a client application and smart contract to solve a business problem using Hyperledger Fabric.
+This topic covers how to develop a client application and smart contract to solve a business problem using Hyperledger UDO.
 In a real world **Commercial Paper** scenario, involving multiple organizations, you'll learn about all the concepts and tasks required to accomplish this goal.
 We assume that the blockchain network is already available.